Small Business: A Guide on How to Import from USA to Australia

 And according to Australia Trade, renting part of a container will cost you between $150 and $250 AUD per cubic meter or 1,000 kilos, whichever is greater.

-However, these are purely the costs to ship goods from United States to Australia.
+However, these are purely the costs to ship goods from USA to Australia.
 Once you get them here you’ll need to pay for getting your goods to a warehouse, storage, insurance, duties, and other fees.

-Understanding government regulations on goods imported from USA into Australia
+Government regulations on imported goods from USA into Australia

-Note that there are regulations you’ll need to abide to when importing goods.
+It’s important to follow trade regulations when importing goods into Australia.
 To learn more, read this comprehensive guide.

-- Plant and animal goods may need to be quarantined.
+- Plant and animal goods may be quarantined.

-- Some importers may be due for concessions from the government.
+- Some importers may be eligible for government concessions.

-- Some free trade agreements could work to your advantage.
+- Free trade agreements could work to your advantage.

-For full details, please do check out our guide to importing into Australia.
+For full details, please check out our guide to importing into Australia.

 Understand costs to import from United States